ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

     }
   }

-  # Example of setting pulsar metadata on an answer.
+  # Example of setting pulsar and subdivision metadata on an answer.
 Note the use of
   # jsonencode (available in terraform 0.12+).
 This is preferable to the
   # "quoted JSON" style used for feeds above, both for readability, and
   # because it handles ordering issues as well.
+  # Note: This is also true for the metadata on a record and on a region.
   answers {
     answer = "sub3.${ns1_zone.tld.zone}"
     meta   = {